John Lowe of MoneyDoctors.ie gives invaluable advice on how to think positively when it comes to debt especially at the start of a new year.

 The greatest threat to your financial well-being is borrowing.
 I am not talking about reckless borrowing, either, but ordinary borrowing in the form of mortgages, personal loans, overdrafts and credit cards.
 This is because the cost of borrowing money is a huge drain on your most valuable asset: your income – your number one asset.

 During the course of your life, the amount of income you earn will be finite.
 Once it is gone, it is gone.
 That is why it is dangerous to spend, as many people do, over €100,000 on paying loan interest.

 What’s more, the cost of borrowing can’t just be measured in terms of the interest you are paying.
 You must also factor in the opportunity cost, the money you would otherwise be making if you were investing your income instead of spending it on servicing your debts.
 Let me give you one simple example:

 - Repaying €10,000 over seven years at an interest rate of 9.9% will require monthly repayments of €165.
 Total interest cost €3,850.

-- Invest €165 a month wisely for the same period earning, say, 7% a year (certainly achieved during the last BULL – rising – market years March 2009 to March 2020) and your capital will be worth €18,398.
+- Invest €165 a month wisely for the same period earning, say, 7% a year (certainly achievable over any medium to long term period on the stockmarket – the best asset class of them all..) your capital will be worth €18,398.

 ‘If there is anyone listening to whom I owe money,’ Errol Flynn, in generous mood, once said during a radio interview, ‘I’m prepared to forget it if you are.’
 Assuming that you can’t get anyone to whom you owe money to adopt such a policy, you should find what follows of considerable relevance.